ember-sample-apps/.github/profile/README.md

 - [ ] an app that manages inventory (perhaps of your personal reading library)
 - [ ] an app that allows you to upload and share photos with family and friends
 - [ ] an app that pulls publicly available data and displays it on a website
-- [ ] an app that provides a form for users to fill out
+- [ ] an app that provides a form for users to fill out (and does any number of things with the results).
 - [ ] a blog
 - [ ] an app to manage special dates and display reminders
 - [ ] an app that shows the user what time it is in their own timezone no matter who is looking at the URL
 - [ ] an app that aggregates available data for review
-- [ ] an app that demonstrates a combination of technologies (like an Ember app connected to an Airtable, or an Ember app that uses something other than ember-data)
+- [ ] an app that demonstrates an integration of other tech (like an Ember app connected to an Airtable, or an Ember app that uses something other than ember-data)
+- [ ] a chat app
+- [ ] an app that demonstrates how to use the latest CSS hotness

 Have more ideas?
 Of course you do!!
 Please share!
 Even if you are unable to implement the sample you would like to exist, maybe someone else is able to do it!